o3de/o3de.org/content/docs/user-guide/components/reference/atom/postfx-radius-weight-modifier.md

 toc: true
 ---

-The **PostFx Radius Weight Modifier** component is a sphere of area that modifies the weight of post-processing effects (PostFX) within the sphere based on the camera's distance to the center.
-The PostFX is least effective at the perimeter of the sphere, and lerps as the camera approaches the center, where the effect is most effective.
+The **PostFx Radius Weight Modifier** component weights post-processing effects (PostFX) along the radius of a sphere.
+The sphere is defined by the **Radius** property from the origin of the entity.
+The PostFX weight is `0.0` at the perimeter of the sphere and linearly interpolates (lerps) as the camera approaches the center, where the PostFX weight is `1.0`.

 ## Provider